Call : (045) 809 0050

 The Surgical Process

-In some cases, nearby lymph nodes or surrounding tissues may also be evaluated, especially if cancer is suspected.
+• Nearby lymph nodes or surrounding tissues may also be evaluated when cancer is suspected

 Recovery and Aftercare